ArtieFuzzz/Raven0/README.md

 # Raven0

+# This branch has been archived.
+Moved to nightly	branch

 ✨ Raven0 - Discord Bot Written In Typescript with [Discord-Akairo](https://github.com/discord-akairo/) And [Discord.JS](https://github.com/discordjs) Made With ♥ By ArtieFuzzz (#8298)

 ## Self Hosting Instruction